stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 08 (P3L1) - Software Architecture.md

 1. A great SWA is a ticket to success
 2. A great SWA reflects deep understanding of the problem domain
 3. A great SWA normally combines aspects of several simpler architectures

+## Section Quizzes

+### Architectural Recovery Quiz

+_Which of the following sentences is true?_

+- Architectural drift results in unnecessarily complex architectures